syncfusion-content/blazor-docs/blazor/mention/filtering-data.md

 ---
 layout: post
-title: Filtering data in Blazor Mention Component | Syncfusion
+title: Filtering in Blazor Mention Component | Syncfusion
-description: Checkout and learn here all about Filtering data in Syncfusion Blazor Mention component and more.
+description: Checkout and learn here all about Filtering in Syncfusion Blazor Mention component and much more details.
 platform: Blazor
 control: Mention
 documentation: ug